 Why Choose Zeliff | Watson for My Case?

-Both Peter and Evan have years of shoplifting defense under their belts.
+Both Peter and Evan have over a decade of shoplifting defense under their belts.
 We have put together a system of defending shoplifting crimes that will benefit you from Day 1 and make your case more manageable and allow us to achieve better results.

 At your first appointment, we will give you, in writing, some suggested requirements to start before the court date.
 In our experience, taking proactive measures is the best way to defend shoplifting crimes.

 Trust a firm that will put you and your future first.
 Schedule a consultation to get started!